 We often do things for reasons other than pure enjoyment, i.e., we are motivated extrinsically.
 Find out what extrinsic motivation is, why it’s different from its intrinsic counterpart, and how to best use it.

 What Is Motivation

-Motivation is the underlying reasons, attitudes, and goals that give rise to behavior.
-It is the “why” we do what we do.
+Motivation is the underlying reasons, drives, and desires that give rise to human behavior.
+It stimulates us to take action to reach our goals.

 People take action for different reasons.
-In psychology, there are two types of motivation: intrinsic motivation and extrinsic motivation.
+Psychologists categorize motivation into two types: intrinsic motivation and extrinsic motivation.

 Extrinsic motivation refers to doing something not for its inherent enjoyment, but for a separable outcome, such as receiving rewards or avoiding punishment.